Coping with cancer related hair loss

 Make a plan

-Try to make a plan before your treatment starts, perhaps an appointment with your hairdresser to talk about having your hair cut shorter.
+Try to make a plan before your treatment starts.
+Perhaps an appointment with your hairdresser to talk about having your hair cut shorter.
 Having your hair trimmed is a good idea as seeing yourself with less hair can help you take control and be more prepared.
 Or talk to a hair loss specialist about systems that are available to minimise the visibility of hair loss.
 A skilled hair thinning expert can create a wig or devise a method (like the Enhancer System) before your hair loss becomes noticeable.
+We are here to help you cope with cancer related hair loss.

 Wear a new or cotton cap at night so your hair doesn’t come off on your pillow as this can be very upsetting and lead to more anxiety.